A.K.A. RCD (Residual Current Device) or ELCB (Earth Leakage Circuit Breaker)

 A Safety Switch detects any variation between the Active and Neutral Conductors of the circuit it protects.

-Here are a few examples of the reasons to have them:
+Here are a few examples of scenarios where you should have a Safety Switch installed:

 - Standing in the bathroom with a hairdryer and the lead becomes loose from being wound and unwound, the active wire touches your hand.